What Are Stock Delistings and Why Do They Occur?

 Exchange-Initiated Stock Delisting

-When an exchange delists a stock, it’s typically because it no longer meets the minimum requirements for listing or its failed to meet some regulatory requirement.
+When an exchange delists a stock, it’s typically because it no longer meets the minimum requirements for listing or the stock has failed to meet some regulatory requirement.
 Using Nasdaq-listed stocks as an example, a delisting can happen if a company’s pre-tax earnings, market capitalization, or minimum share price fall below the thresholds required by the exchange.

 Exchanges set listing requirements to try and ensure that only high-quality companies are available to trade.
 Without stock listing requirements, it would be easier for financially unstable companies to find their way into the market.
-This could pose a risk to investors and the market as a whole.
+This could pose an investment risk to individual investors and the market as a whole.

 In delisting stocks that don’t meet the basic requirements, exchanges can minimize that risk.
 When and if a company addresses the areas where it falls short, it can apply for relisting.
 Assuming it meets all the necessary requirements, it can once again trade on the exchange.